 About 1 in 5 people in the UK have recurring cold sores.
 Cold sores usually resolve on their own without treatment in 7-10 days.
-Antiviral creams may help to reduce the severity of symptoms and are most effective the earlier they are used when a cold sore is starting to develop.
+Antiviral creams may help to reduce the severity of cold sore symptoms, and they are most effective the earlier they are used when a cold sore is starting to develop.

 Cold sores are caused by the herpes simplex virus (HSV).
 Most cold sores are caused by the type 1 strain (HSV-1).
 The type 2 HSV strain (HSV-2) usually causes genital herpes but very occasionally can cause cold sores around the mouth.
 See the separate leaflet called Genital Herpes for more details.

-A first cold sore usually occurs in childhood.
+A first cold sore often occurs in childhood.
 The virus infects through the moist inner skin that lines the mouth.
 It is commonly passed on by skin contact such as kisses from a family member who has a cold sore.
-The first infection can cause no symptoms.
+The first infection does not always cause symptoms.
 See the separate leaflet called Primary Cold Sore Infection for more details.

 - Illness.
 Cold sores may occur during feverish illnesses such as colds, coughs and flu.